csev/dj4e/assn/dj4e_install4.md

     pip install django==4.0.7 ## this may take a couple of minutes

-Note if you exit and re-start a new shell on PythonAnywhere - you need the following command to get back into your virtual environment in the new bash shell.
+Note if you exit and re-start a new shell on PythonAnywhere - you need the following command to get back into your virtual environment in the new bash shell unless you enable it automatically as shown below.

     workon django4